diversen/php-git-to-book/README.md

 ## System config

 If you make the above install, then the system is multi user by default.
 But you can make a few configuration changes in order to change this.
-This shows the default `gitbook.ini` file which is located in `modules/gitbook`.
+This shows the default `gittobook.ini` file which is located in `modules/gittobook`.

 ~~~ini
 ; who can use it